railsadminteam/rails_admin/docs/internal-audit-plugin.md

 The old history internal plugin installer has been removed.
-Papertrail integration (link below) is recommended instead.
+Papertrail integration is recommended instead.

+Please note this is ActiveRecord only.

 Until old history plugin get moved to its own gem, you can still install it manually with this migration: